Port

 An on-road panoramic drive will lead you through lush vegetation among valleys and great viewpoints.
 The coastline of this part of the island is breathtaking and ensures you some time for rewarding pictures.

-Handicrafts are usually available for purchase at Te A'itua or at the beach; bring small denominations of cash, as credit cards are not accepted.
+Handicrafts are usually available for purchase at Te A'itua or at the beach.

 Notes:

-Travel in the Marquesas involves secluded islands with limited facilities.
+Bring local currency, as most vendors do not accept credit cards or US dollars.
 Local transportation varies but is generally in private vehicles (double-cab-style SUVs) with no air-conditioning.
 Vehicles usually accommodate four guests (three in the back and one in the front).
 Seating cannot be reserved in advance.
 Families or friends may be split up.
 Vehicles are not guaranteed to be air-conditioned.
-This tour is mainly a sightseeing tour.
+Tour consists mainly of sightseeing from the transportation.
+Stops are brief, and participants can remain in the vehicle.
 Most of the drive is over a hard, flat road, although the short distance to the beach may be a little bumpy with some windy roads.
-Your driver may speak limited or no English; however, you will travel in 'caravan' style and there will be an English-speaking guide providing commentary at all the stops.
-Please keep in mind that the limited tourism infrastructure here is part of the island's charm, and bear with any language or cultural difficulties you encounter.
+Your driver may speak limited or no English; however, you will travel in caravan style, and there will be an English-speaking guide providing commentary at all the stops.
+Limited tourism infrastructure is part of the charm here; you are trading breadth of guide experience for authentic interaction.
+Please bring your spirit of adventure and bear with any language difficulties or operational surprises that may crop up.
 Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses; wear biodegradable sunscreen.
 Bring bottled water.
 Wear insect repellent.
 Wear sturdy non-skid walking shoes.